1 Introduction

 2 Transcript-based pangenome analysis

-We will follow the GET_HOMOLOGUES-EST protocol at:
+We will follow the introduction and protocol at:

 https://eead-csic-compbio.github.io/get_homologues/plant_pangenome/protocol.html

-3 Coexpression networks
+3 Coexpression network analysis

 3.1 Your report